Ham1414/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Move the file betty
 8. Delete the file betty
 9. Delete the directory
 10. Change the working directory to the previous one
+11. Lists all files